BorresMerry-an/appointment_booking_system/README.md

 ## 📸 Screenshots

+> Add screenshots to the `/screenshots` folder and reference them below.

+## 📸 Screenshots

-> See the `screenshots/` folder for UI screenshots and API testing results (Postman).
+> UI screenshots and API testing results (Postman) can be added to a `screenshots/` folder in the repository.
+>
+> Typical screenshot content:
+> - User login and registration pages
+> - Appointment list / detail views
+> - Admin panel and user management pages
+> - Postman API request/response examples

 ---